statgen/locuszoom/assets/docs/layout_tutorial.md

     ```

 3. Fetch an existing abstract layout for further modification, and keep it abstract.
 Note the special `unnamespaced: true` option, which causes
- the layout to be returned exactly as it appears in the registry.
+ the layout to be returned exactly as it appears in the registry (*abstract*).
 This option is used quite a lot in the LZ source code (`Layouts.js`),
- because it makes it easy to build a reusable layout (like a panel) out of smaller reusable pieces (like datalayers).
+ because it makes it easy to build a reusable abstract layout (like a panel) out of smaller reusable pieces (like datalayers).

     ```js
     > LocusZoom.Layouts.get('data_layer', 'association_pvalues', { unnamespaced: true });